MicrosoftEdge/WebView2Feedback/specs/CookieManagement.md

     [out, retval] ICoreWebView2Cookie** cookie);

   /// Gets a list of cookies matching the specific URI.
+  /// If uri is empty string or null, all cookies under the same profile are
+  /// returned.
   /// You can modify the cookie objects, call
   /// ICoreWebView2CookieManager::AddOrUpdateCookie, and the changes
   /// will be applied to the webview.